vijayviv/Internship-website/README.md

 # Vijay Internship and Training Partner

-This is a website for **Vijay Internship and Training Partner**, which offers various internship opportunities, training programs, and placement support for students and professionals.
 The website includes features such as course listings, contact forms, payment gateway integration, and more.

 ## Features